 Cognitive Behavioral Therapy (CBT) is a place where you change the way you think to change the way you feel, and it can be extremely valuable for people who have anxiety or depression.
-EMDR (Eye Movement Desensitization and Reprocessing) is a specific form of therapy used for those with PTSD and trauma backgrounds, and it is an excellent form of treatment to work through the pain and flashbacks associated with trauma.
+EMDR (Eye Movement Desensitization and Reprocessing) is a specific form of therapy used for those with PTSD and trauma backgrounds.
+It is an excellent form of treatment to work through the pain and flashbacks associated with trauma.
 EMDR can help a person face traumatic life experiences, and learn to let some of the pain go from these events.
 Many studies indicate that EMDR therapy gives people results sooner than they would experience in traditional psychotherapy.
 Most therapies available in-person are also offered online by a qualified online therapist.

 When you’re seeing a therapist, you want to make sure that they care about your and they’re listening to your feelings.
 Here are some questions to ask yourself about your experience with your provider:

 - Do you feel like your therapist cares?

 - Does it feel like they understand you?

 - Does it feel like your therapist accepts you?

 - Do you feel like you can be honest with your therapist?

 - Are they a good listener?

-● Are they critical?
+- Are they critical?

 - Do you feel heard when you talk to them?

 If you feel comfortable in your therapeutic relationship and it’s working for you, keep going.
 If not, choose somebody else.
 It’s normal to switch therapists a couple of times before you find the right fit, and it’s kind of like making friends in the sense that you won’t get along with everyone.

-There are many different types of therapy, ranging from standard talk therapy to art therapy.
+There are many different types of therapy ranging from standard talk therapy to art therapy.
 Many people choose to pursue individual therapy, where you see a therapist one on one to talk about the problems that you have as an individual.
-There’s also family therapy, where you sit with a group of members from your family unit and talk about and talk about family dynamics and how you interact.
+There is also family therapy, where you sit with a group of members from your family unit and talk about and talk about family dynamics and how you interact.
 In group therapy, you might be surrounded by people who have the same or similar issues that you have.
 You might attend a group for a specific condition, like substance abuse disorder or anxiety, or you might attend a DBT group.
 It’s a place where you learn from the other members of the group as well as the facilitator.
 Couples therapy is where you work on your romantic relationship or marriage and go through different communication strategies and ways to hear each other best.

 Psychotherapy is when you spend time with a clinical psychologist for therapy services and talk through emotional problems.
 You might engage in Cognitive Behavioral therapy (CBT), psychodynamic treatment, or even psychoanalysis.
 There are many different types of treatment, and you have to choose what works for you; it could be CBT, Dialectical behavioral therapy (DBT), exposure therapy, or if you’re working as part of a couple, couples therapy.
 Some people even find the most success in more unique forms of treatment, such as art therapy.
 There are so many kinds of mental health treatment to pursue, and it’s essential to find the one that best suits you and your needs.
 Remember that going to therapy doesn’t mean that there’s anything wrong with you.
-People see therapists every single day for an infinite number of reasons, and there’s nothing to be ashamed of and (in fact) you're doing something positive for your mental health.
+People see therapists every single day for an infinite number of reasons, and there’s nothing to be ashamed of.
+In fact, you're doing something positive for your mental health.